kubernetes/website/content/en/blog/_posts/2023-04-11-kubernetes-1.27-blog.md

 To use seccomp profile defaulting, you must run the kubelet with the `--seccomp-default` [command line flag](/docs/reference/command-line-tools-reference/kubelet) enabled for each node where you want to use it.
 If enabled, the kubelet will use the `RuntimeDefault` seccomp profile by default, which is defined by the container runtime, instead of using the `Unconfined` (seccomp disabled) mode.
 The default profiles aim to provide a strong set of security defaults while preserving the functionality of the workload.
 It is possible that the default profiles differ between container runtimes and their release versions.

-You can find more detailed information about a possible upgrade and downgrade strategy in the related Kubernetes Enhancement Proposal (KEP): [Enable seccomp by default](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/2413-seccomp-by-default).
+You can find detailed information about a possible upgrade and downgrade strategy in the related Kubernetes Enhancement Proposal (KEP): [Enable seccomp by default](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/2413-seccomp-by-default).

 ## Mutable scheduling directives for Jobs graduates to GA